 - Map out your route and remove any objections that may cause an obstruction

 - Wear suitable clothing that doesn't threaten to obstruct the lift

 - Ensure you have a good grip on the load, whether lifting, pushing or pulling

-- Ensure the person handling the load has completed adequate training - such as our Level 2 Award in Principles of Manual Handling
+- Ensure the person handling the load has completed adequate training - such as our Manual Handling - online.

 - Know your limits and be confident to ask for help if needed.

 The MHOR does not outline a maximum weight limit for manual handling.
 The HSE has provided guidance on reasonable weight limits based on the lifting ability of an average fit male or female (see the below image).

 - The load is easy to grasp with both hands